la2050/challenge/_2020/play/cedars-sinai-medical-center.md

   - Access to the LA2050 community
   - Communications support
   - Strategy assistance and implementation
-Please list the organizations collaborating on this proposal.: >- City of Los Angeles Department of Recreation and Parks, Stanford University, Arts Center, Discovery Cube, Garmin
+Please list the organizations collaborating on this proposal.:
+  - City of Los Angeles Department of Recreation and Parks
+  - Stanford University
+  - Arts Center
+  - Discovery Cube
+  - Garmin
 Which metrics will your submission impact?:
   - Youth sports participation
   - Easy access to a safe park